JRC1995/BERT-Disaster-Classification-Capsule-Routing/README.md

 There are also some issues with extracting data in our codes from resource #2 and #3.
 Multiple rows get concatenated into one string.
 I noticed it too late, and although I could try to fix it, I didn't because one 1 or 2 samples were like this.

-Now if you download form tweet ids, they are already annotated in the json files.
+Now if you download from tweet ids, they are already annotated in the json files.
 If you load the JSON file in some variable "json_data" then you can access the list of tweet ids from:
 ```
 json_data["tweet_ids"]
 ```